-This item asks about your processes for determining and customizing educational programs and services that serve your students, other customers, and markets; for enabling students and other customers to seek information and support; and for identifying student and other customer groups and market segments.
-The item also asks how you build relationships with your students and other customers and manage complaints.
-The aim of these efforts is to improve marketing, build a more student- and other customer-focused culture, and enhance student and other customer loyalty.
+This item asks about your processes for building relationships with students and other customers, enabling them to seek information and support, and managing complaints.
+The item also asks how you determine student and other customer satisfaction and dissatisfaction, and how you use the voice-of-the-customer data that you collect.
+The aim of these efforts is to build a more student- and other customer‐focused culture and enhance student and other customer loyalty.

 Engagement as a strategic action.
 Customer engagement is a strategic action aimed at achieving such a degree of loyalty that the student or other customer will advocate for your organization and your programs and services.
 Achieving such loyalty requires a student- and other customer-focused culture in your workforce based on a thorough understanding of your organizational strategy and your students’ and other customers’ behaviors and preferences.

 Customer relationship strategies.
 A relationship strategy may be possible with some students and other customers but not with others.
 The relationship strategies you do have may need to be distinctly different for each student group, other customer group, and market segment.
 They may also need to be distinctly different in the different stages of students’ and other customers’ relationship with you.

 Image or brand management.
 Image or brand management is aimed at positioning your educational programs and services in the marketplace.
 Effective management leads to improved recognition and customer loyalty.
 Image or brand management is intended to build students’ and other customers’ emotional attachment for the purpose of differentiating yourself from the competition and building loyalty.